 Michael Bronstein, a member of the class of 2015, is a psychology major from Canton, Mass.
-He will spend the summer as a research assistant helping to design and implement original research in the Department of Psychology at the University of Michigan.
-Specifically, he will assist Dr. Bill Gehring, a leader in the field of clinically relevant electrophysiology research and Bronstein's first choice as a graduate school mentor.
-Bronstein is a Johnson Scholar, a tutor at W&L's writing center, vice president of the W&L chapter of the Psi Chi Honor Society and a peer tutor in psychology.
-He is a member of Phi Beta Kappa, Phi Eta Sigma and Beta Beta Beta honor societies and the Association for Psychological Science.
+He spent the summer as a research assistant helping to design and implement original research in the Department of Psychology at the University of Michigan.
+Specifically, he assisted Dr. Bill Gehring, a leader in the field of clinically relevant electrophysiology research and Bronstein's first choice as a graduate school mentor.

 Thomas Bednar, a member of the class of 2015 from Chapmansboro, Tenn., will intern at the Bureau of European and Asian Affairs in the Office of Political and Regional Affairs in Washington, D.C.
 He is an economics and politics double major, with an emphasis in global affairs.
 The internship will give Bednar firsthand experience of the pressing matters that the United States faces in international affairs and expose him to the workings of the State Department, where he intends to pursue a career in international affairs as a Foreign Service officer.
 He is a Johnson Scholar, a member of the W&L chapter of College Democrats and a member of Sigma Nu fraternity.

 Christina Cheadle, a member of the class of 2016 from Escondido, Calif., has been selected through a competitive process to be a U.S. delegate to the 66th Japanese-American Student Conference.
 She will join 72 other students—36 Americans and 36 Japanese—at the month-long student-led program which will discuss Japanese-American relations.
 The conference alternates each year between Japanese and U.S. cities.
 This year it will be held in Des Moines, Iowa; San Francisco, Calif.; New York, New York and Washington, D.C.
 Cheadle is an anthropology and art history major and her ambition is to become a curator of Japanese art.
 She is a member of W&L's Japanese Tea Society and event planner for Pi Beta Phi sorority.